mdaud23/learn-english/longman.md

  `Tom is tired, yet he is not going to sleep.`

 #### Skill 7: Use Adverb Time and Cause Connectors Correctly

+> pay attention to comma placement when using adverb time and cause connector

+`I will sign the check before you leave.` and `Before you leave, I will sign the check`

+`I missed the appointment since he was late` and `since he was late, I missed the appointment`

+**time connector:**_after, as, as soon as, once, when, before, since, whenever, as long as, by the time, until, while_

+**cause connector:**_as, now that, because, since, inasmuch as_

+_note_: yg setara tak bisa hanya dipisahkan koma